-A defendant may join third parties to ongoing proceedings by issuing a third party notice pursuant to Order 16, rule 1 of the ROC 2014 (now Order 9, rule 10(1) of the ROC 2021).
-A third party notice may be issued by the defendant against a third party where the defendant wishes to (a) claim against a third party for any contribution or indemnity; (b) claim against a third party for any relief or remedy relating to or connected with the original subject-matter of the plaintiff's action and substantially the same as some relief or remedy claimed by the claimant; or (c) have a question or issue relating to or connected with the original subject-matter of the claimant's action determined as between the claimant, the defendant and a third party.
-The defendant must seek permission of the court to issue a third-party notice, unless the action was begun by an OC and the third-party notice is issued before the defendant serves his defence on the claimant.
+A defendant may join third parties to ongoing proceedings by issuing a third party notice pursuant to Order 9, rule 10(1) of the ROC 2021.
+A third party notice may be issued by the defendant against a third party where the defendant wishes to (a) claim against a third party for any contribution or indemnity; (b) claim against a third party for any relief or remedy relating to or connected with the original subject-matter of the plaintiff's action and substantially the same as some relief or remedy claimed by the claimant; or (c) have a question or issue relating to or connected with the original subject-matter of the claimant's action determined as between the claimant, the defendant and a third party (Order 10, rule 1(1) of the ROC 2021).
+The defendant must seek permission of the court to issue a third-party notice, unless the action was begun by an OC and the third-party notice is issued before the defendant serves his defence on the claimant (Order 10, rule 1(2) of the ROC 2021).
 Additionally, the General Division in Yeo Su Lan (alias Yang Shulan) v Hong Thomas [2023] SGHC 44 held that it is permissible for third parties to be joined as co-plaintiffs in a counterclaim.
 Counterclaiming parties intending to join third parties to the counterclaim may do so by making a separate application for joinder, in addition to the filing of the counterclaim.

-The court may consolidate two or more disputes under Order 4, rule 1 of the ROC 2014 (now Order 9, rule 11 of the ROC 2021) if it is satisfied that (a) there is some common question of law or fact in the actions; (b) the reliefs claimed in the actions concern or arise out of the same factual situation; or (c) it is appropriate to do so.
+The court may consolidate two or more actions under Order 9, rule 11 of the ROC 2021 if it is satisfied that (a) there is some common question of lawin the actions; (b) the reliefs claimed in the actions concern or arise out of the same factual situation; or (c) it is appropriate to do so.